mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

 ### 4.1 Training a Document Model {#document-model-training}

-{{% alert color="info" %}}Quick tips for training a model -
+#### 4.1.1 Quick Tips {#quick-tips}

-1) At a minimum 3-5 samples should be used to train your model for improving the accuracy of data extraction.
+You should use at least 3 samples to train your model to reach the higher accuracy of data extraction.
+All samples used for one training must have a similar structure.

-2) All input images used for training must have a similar structure.
+You should use the marker tool properly – this is key to extracting data in higher quality.
+This means, when selecting a field, select the complete field area properly to mark the area.

-3) Proper usage of the marker tool is key to enhanced quality of extracted data; hence while selecting a field, kindly select the complete field area properly to mark it.
+#### 4.1.2 Procedure

-{{% /alert %}}
+To train a document model, do as follows:

 1. Perform the following steps to log into the **Document Model Training** application: